biati-digital/alfred-calculate-anything/README.md

 You can use currency symbols in your query.
 For example `100¥ to €` will be converted from 100 Japanese yen to the equivalent in Euros.
 Here is a list of available symbols:

-**If by any chance you don't remember the currency symbol or abbreviation simply type `ca list` and select "List Available Currencies" (view the gift above)**
+**If by any chance you don't remember the currency symbol or abbreviation simply type `ca list` and select "List Available Currencies"**

 Symbol     | Currency       | Value
 ------     | -----------    | -----------